wagtail/wagtail-transfer/README.md

   `WAGTAILTRANSFER_SECRET_KEY` and the per-source `SECRET_KEY` settings are used to authenticate the communication between the source and destination instances; this prevents unauthorised users from using this API to retrieve sensitive data such as password hashes.
 The `SECRET_KEY` for each entry in `WAGTAILTRANSFER_SOURCES` must match that instance's `WAGTAILTRANSFER_SECRET_KEY`.

-* Add the the permission "Can import pages and snippets from other sites" to any users you want to be able to use this feature.
-This can be by editing a user's account directly, or for example by creating a "Content Importers" group, and making users a member of that group.
+* Create a user group (Wagtail admin > Settings > Groups > Add a group) with the permission "Can import pages and snippets from other sites".
+The "Import" menu item, and the associated import views, will only be available to members of this group (and superusers).

 ## Configuration